-For our tests, each grill gets a full chimney of lit charcoal, and one six-pound chicken opposite the coals for indirect heat.
+For our tests, each grill gets a full chimney of lit charcoal and a 6-pound chicken opposite the coals for indirect heat.

-Cooking over charcoal takes longer than cooking with a gas grill, and we typically need to add more fuel during the cook to keep our grills above 300 degrees for the full duration.
+Cooking over charcoal takes longer than cooking with a gas grill, and we typically need to add more fuel during cooking to keep our grills above 350 degrees F for the full duration.
 Our favorite bird from this batch was the one cooked on the Weber, though it was a tough call.
-The Nexgrill cart-style grill came in right behind, a close second in terms of flavor and texture.
+The bird cooked on the Nexgrill cart-style grill came in right behind, a close second in terms of flavor and texture.

-The difference between the two was largely in the crispiness of the skin, with Weber being superior.
+The difference between the two was largely in the crispiness of the skin, with the Weber producing the superior results.
 Meat from the Nexgrill was delicious, with just a bit more flavor than the Weber.
-Between the two, I'd say it largely depends on your budget and what style of grill you prefer for other meats like burgers or steak.
+Between them, I'd say it largely depends on your budget and what style of grill you prefer for other meats like burgers or steak.
 Weber certainly had the superior sear in that category.

-Our last test centers around barbecue ribs, specifically baby back pork ribs.
+Our last test is grilling barbecued ribs, specifically baby back pork ribs.
 This style of cooking requires strict temperature control over a period of multiple hours.
-Ideally, a quality charcoal grill (or any smoker) will keep its fire humming along as close to 225 F for as long as possible.
+Ideally, a quality charcoal grill (or any smoker) will keep its fire humming along close to 225 degrees F for as long as possible.

-To that end, we set up each grill for a low and slow burn, using the Kingsford Blue) form a line two coals wide and two coals deep.
+First, we set up each grill for a low-and-slow burn, using the charcoal snake method.
+In the case of kettle models, we arrange coals in a semicircle around the grill's inner wall.
+The charcoal briquettes (Kingsford Blue) form a line two coals wide and two coals deep.
 We also drop a few chunks of smokewood on top of the snake (aka fuse).
-On cart-style grills, we modify the snake to run in right angles to match their rectangular-shaped fireboxes..
-In the case of kettle models, we arrange coals in a semicircle around the grill's inner wall.
-The charcoal briquettes (
+On cart-style grills, we modify the snake to run in right angles to match their rectangular-shaped fireboxes.

-The Weber was the undisputed king on this test.
+The Weber was the undisputed king in this test.
 No other grill in this group could match the rock-solid temperature control of this iconic cooker.
-Readings from our own thermocouples, plus a digital pit, confirmed this.
-Throughout the Weber's 6 hour, 32 minute cook time, the grill's internal heat levels never wandered beyond 25 degrees of our target, 225 F. In fact, most of the time the temperature hovered between 220 and 230 F. As a result, ribs cooked in the Weber came out tender, juicy and full of smoky flavor.
+Readings from our own thermocouples, plus a digital pit thermometer, confirmed this.
+Throughout the Weber's 6-hour, 32-minute cook time, the grill's internal heat levels never strayed beyond 25 degrees of our target, 225 degrees F. In fact, most of the time the temperature hovered between 220 degrees F and 230 degrees F. As a result, ribs cooked in the Weber came out tender, juicy and full of smoky flavor.

-The Napoleon grill was the second best on this test.
-Interior temperatures had a greater swing, jumping up to 300 F during periods of the cook.
-Its rack of ribs was ready in a short 4 hours, 30 minutes too.
-And while its ribs came tender and juicy overall, the exterior bark had a few burnt spots.
+The Napoleon grill was the second best in this test.
+Interior temperatures had a greater swing, jumping up to 300 degrees F during periods of cooking.
+Its rack of ribs was ready in a short 4 hours, 30 minutes.
+While its ribs came out tender and juicy overall, the exterior bark had a few burnt spots.